 For more information or for a complimentary consultation, please contact us today and see how Saunderson House can help with your estate planning needs.

 When should you start estate planning?

-Often estate planning can be tied in with life events such as building assets in your own name, getting married, having children, buying property abroad, losing a loved one or getting divorced.
-These all add different considerations and complexity to your estate and you will need to revisit, add to and update your estate plan accordingly.
+Estate planning can be tied in with life events such as building assets in your own name, getting married, having children, buying property in the UK or , losing a loved one or getting divorced.
+These can all add different considerations and complexity to your estate.

 How can cashflow planning help with estate planning?

-Making lifetime gifts or spending more can be an effective part of estate planning.
-One of the key considerations when making these decisions is affordability.
-To help clients in their decision-making process we have now integrated a market leading cash flow planning tool into our financial planning offering.
+Lifetime gifts or spending more can be an effective part of estate planning.
+A key consideration when making these decisions, however, is affordability.
+To help clients in their decision-making process, we integrate a market-leading cash flow planning tool into our services.

-It is possible that you will need more than one Will, you should establish an English Will but may also need separate Wills to deal with foreign property.
-This could include assets in different parts of the UK as it is split into the law of England & Wales, the law of Scotland, and the law of Northern Ireland.
+You should establish an English Will.
+But you may also need separate Wills to deal with foreign property.
+This can even include assets held in different parts of the UK, with English and Welsh law differing from the law of Scotl.

-Given the ever-changing legislation globally, having assets in multiple countries means you need to keep abreast of all of the changes that could impact your assets.
+If assets are held in multiple countries, you must keep abreast of all changes that could impact them.
 It is important to note that each country might also have its own rules of succession.
+In addition, you may also have more complex structures in place such as offshore .

-You are also likely to have more complex structures in place such as offshore bonds.
-These often come with extra estate planning considerations, and you might need to establish an additional probate specifically for your offshore bond.
+Such bonds often come with extra estate planning considerations.
+You might need to establish an additional probate specifically for them.

-Another issue you could face is the heavier administrative burden with the potential to encounter language barriers and varying service standards.
-This could also be relevant for the probate process which is likely to be different than the process in England.
+One other potential issue is the larger administrative burden – including language barriers and varying service standards.
+This may also be relevant for the probate process, which is likely to be different than the process in England.